MillerApps/dotfiles/README.md

 It is designed for personal reference but can also be useful to others interested in a similar setup.

 How it works:
-- The Nix package manager is used as the primary way to handle needed clitools, lanaues, and apps.
+- The Nix package manager is used as the primary way to handle needed clitools, Languages, and apps.
 - Nix-Darwin sets up the system based on the flake.nix and the correlating files in the nix-darwin directory.
-- Nix-Home-Manager hooks into Nix-Darwin to handle the .config files and othr .files in the home directory.
+- Nix-Home-Manager hooks into Nix-Darwin to handle the .config files and other .files in the home directory.
 - Homebrew is used to install macOS apps and fonts.
 This is handled by Nix-Darwin's homebrew module.
 Homebrew is also installed via [Nix-Homebrew](https://github.com/zhaofengli/nix-homebrew).

 > [!NOTE]
-> This is a first round at intergrating nix-darwin, nix-home-manager, and homebrew.
+> This is a first round at integrating nix-darwin, nix-home-manager, and homebrew.
 This is a work in progress and will be updated as I learn more.
 > If you have any tips or know of a better way to do something, please let me know.

 ## Table of Contents